 Easy Cocktail Sauce Recipe

 Cocktail sauce is a classic seafood dipping sauce that everyone should know how to make.
 The marriage of horseradish and hot sauce plus fresh lemon juice and lemon zest combine with the seasonings for a stellar seafood accoutrement.
 The beauty of making it yourself is; you can adjust the amount of horseradish to suit your taste giving it more of a kick or less, depending on your personal preference.
+How to make simple Cocktail Sauce: (Scroll down for full printable recipe.)

 How to Make the Best Cocktail Sauce Recipe